By: Naqiyah Mayat

 Nan Katai

-For some of us, growing up with Nan Katai meant gifting or receiving a Tupperware with grease proof paper seperating the layers.
+For some of us, growing up with Nan Katai meant gifting or receiving a Tupperware with greaseproof paper separating the layers.
 It is made for Diwali, and for Eid.
-For teatables when someone left or returned from Hajj.
+For tea tables when someone left or returned from Hajj.
 It seems as if this culture and heritage was forged around the tea table.

 I want for my children to grow up with these very memories.
 Some things can never leave us, despite where we might move to, or who we might marry.